-From August 20-26, you have a new mission in Portland, Ore.; support all the black-owned restaurants that call the city home.
-In the same vein as Black Restaurant Day and Black Business Month, the next seven days will shine a light on all the culinary magic originating from African and African-American-owned businesses in the city.
-To make your job easier, here’s a short and sweet preview of some of the restaurants participating:
+From August 20-26, you have a new mission in Portland, Oregon: support all the Black-owned restaurants that call the city home.
+In the same vein as Black Restaurant Day and Black Business Month, the next seven days will shine a light on all the culinary magic originating from African and African American-owned businesses in the city.
+To make your job easier, here’s a short and sweet preview of some of the restaurants participating.

 912 SE Hawthorne Boulevard | Portland